 The diseases cause poor health and lead to, or reinforce, malnutrition

-Poor health and malnutrition are important underlying factors for low school enrolment, high absenteeism, poor classroom performance and early dropout
+Poor health and malnutrition are important underlying factors for low school enrolment, high absenteeism, poor

 The provision of safe water and sanitation facilities is a first step towards a healthy physical learning environment.
 However, the mere provision of facilities does not make them sustainable or ensure the desired impact.
 It is the use of the facilities - the related hygiene behaviours -of all people that provides health benefits.
 In schools, hygiene education aims to promote those practices that will help prevent water and sanitation-related diseases as well as inculcating healthy behaviours in the future generation of adults.
 Therefore the combination of facilities, correct behavioural practices and education are meant to have a positive impact on the health and hygiene conditions of the community as a whole, both now and in the future.